hailin-du/Path-to-Data-Science/Chapter 9 Notes.md

 my_dog.sit()
 my_dog.roll_over()
 ```
-Even though we don't know what the property or method do, by giving the descriptive name, like `name`， 'age', 'sit()', 'roll_over',  we can predict what does the function do
+Even though we don't know what the attribute or method do, by giving the descriptive name, like `name`， 'age', 'sit()', 'roll_over',  we can predict what does the function do

 #### 3. Create Multiple Instances
 ```python